 Close Oyster Creek Nuclear Power Plant

-The State has negotiated and entered into an agreement with Exelon Corporation to cease electric generation operations at the Oyster Creek Generating Station within nine years.
+The State has negotiated and entered into an agreement with Exelon Corporation to cease electric generation operations at the Oyster Creek Generating Station by December 31, 2019.

 Shutdown of the plant is the best technology available to ensure that Oyster Creek withdrawals from Barnegat Bay for cooling purposes and discharges from the plant do not damage the ecological health of the Bay.
 The plant closure agreement establishes a definite timeframe in which use of the Bay for cooling water will cease.
 Closure of the plant will have a significantly more beneficial environmental impact than requiring the installation of cooling towers, which, under the best case scenario, would take seven or more years to be installed and, unlike plant closure, would result in significantly greater continued water withdrawals and discharges.